(Last updated Sept 2017)

 Zimbabwe’s roads are better than in many other countries in Africa, but you will need to stay vigilant for speeding vehicles and animals crossing.
 The scenery and sheer expanses of sun-scorched bush will make an unforgettable backdrop to your journey.

-This post contains a list of car hire companies in Zimbabwe, followed by top tips on driving in Zimbabwe, and then some general information about police road blocks, cost of fuel, etc.
+This post contains a list of car hire and shuttle companies in Zimbabwe, followed by top tips on driving in Zimbabwe, and then some FAQs about police road blocks, cost of fuel, etc.

 Car hire companies in Zimbabwe